The return Statement

 The return statement will also exit a policy which is defined in the

 policy { … } ` subsection.
-This behavior allows policies to be
+This behaviour allows policies to be

 treated as a function call.
 Any `return inside of the policy section